epam/AIRUN-Assistants-Benchmark-TestInstructions/sandbox-tests/code-bugfixing/order-repository/java/README.md

 - Open the `OrderRepository` class.
 - Type in the chat window:

-    > Rewrite the findOrdersByStatusAndCustomerAndCostRangeAndDateRange method to fix the bug.
+    > Rewrite the findOrdersByStatusAndCustomerAndCostRangeAndDateRange method to fix the bug

 - Change the `findOrdersByStatusAndCustomerAndCostRangeAndDateRange` method to the suggested method.
 </details>